raheelam98/PowerBI/7_Functions_and_Advance_Charts.md

 #### **3- Power BI – Bookmark**

+**Purpose**
-Bookmarks in Power BI are used to capture the current state of a report page (including filters, visuals, and visibility) so users can switch between customized views with a single click.
+Bookmarks are used to **capture a specific view or state of a report page** (including filters, visuals, and visibility) so users can switch between customized views with a single click.

 #### **Pie Chart**
 - **Legend:** Category